During the fall of 2006, The University of Toledo hired The Kaleidoscope Group L.L.C.

-The OEDCE is poised to meet the needs of the ever changing, diverse culture of UT.
-The OEDCE staff will continue their mission through collaboration and work with both UT departments and both community and national organizations.
+The EDCE is poised to meet the needs of the ever changing, diverse culture of UT.
+The EDCE staff will continue their mission through collaboration and work with both UT departments and both community and national organizations.

 Recognition and Grants

-The OEDC was awarded the "Understanding Islam: Its Voices, Its Culture, Its Practices" grant by the Toledo Community Foundation in December 2012.
+The EDCE was awarded the "Understanding Islam: Its Voices, Its Culture, Its Practices" grant by the Toledo Community Foundation in December 2012.
 Please click here for more information.

-On October 28, 2011 The University of Toledo's Office of Equity, Diversity & Community Engagement was awarded the Bronze Award for the "Best Diversity Program" in the Case V Awards Program.
+On October 28, 2011 The University of Toledo's Equity, Diversity & Community Engagement was awarded the Bronze Award for the "Best Diversity Program" in the Case V Awards Program.
 The Pride of Case V Awards Program honors institutions and individuals who demonstrate outstanding achievement in the concept and execution of advancement programs and communications.